geerlingguy/ansible-for-kubernetes/README.md

   - [`ansible-containers`](ansible-containers/): An Ansible-driven way of building a container image for the Hello Go app.
   - [`ansible-solr-container`](ansible-solr-container/): An end-to-end playbook for building an Apache Solr container image and testing it using Ansible's Docker connection plugin, without using a Dockerfile.

+### Chapter 4

+  - [`cluster-local-vms`](cluster-local-vms/): A Kubernetes cluster running on three local VirtualBox VMs, built with Vagrant and Ansible.

 ## License

 MIT